 Tintype Wines sources their grapes from Northern California farmers who believe in sustainability.
 They want the exceptional fruit to speak for itself so there is minimal intervention during the winemaking process.
 All the ingredients are listed on the labels for transparency.

 At Glasshouse, they offer a five-wine tasting that includes a mix of wines from both wineries for $11.
 They will waive the tasting fee if you purchase a bottle that costs $32 or more.
 You can also buy wines by the glass.

 We decided to each have our own tasting.
 It was a nice variety of both white and red wines.
 We were also offered a complimentary bonus tasting of one of the rich red wines.

 Our host was Kate, a friendly Certified Sommelier.
 In addition to sharing her thoughts on the wines, she also shared the history of the wineries and gave us some insights into the winemakers.

 In addition to the wine, they serve empanadas and freshly made popcorn.
-The empanadas are a good size.
-I love the mushroom one.
+The empanadas were a good size.
+I loved the mushroom one.
 Russell tried the chicken.
 The popcorn came with a couple of spice options which I tried, but it was delicious just plain (well it was generously buttered).

 The tasting room is open on Thursdays and Fridays from 5:00 pm – 9:00 pm and Saturdays from 2:00 pm – 5:00 pm